 I had heard from other women who were struggling with this too, and that’s what prompted me to write.

 I was not prepared for the backlash.
 In fact, I was not even expecting the post to get much interaction at all.

-To be completely transparent with you (because I’m honest to a fault), the post was based on a scope I had recorded months ago.
+To be completely transparent with you (because I’m honest to a fault), the post was based on a Periscope I had recorded months ago.
 Because I’m knee-deep in the middle of marriage, motherhood, homemaking, and writing a real-deal book (with a publisher to whom I have to meet deadlines!), I’ve decided to use some old scopes as a base for fresh blog content during this incredibly busy season.

 I thought these “scope posts” would give me more time–not less.